DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README_WITH_CLIENT_SECRET.md

 #### a.
 Installation on OpenShift using Routes

   See the [Preparing to install](https://www.ibm.com/docs/en/odm/9.5.0?topic=production-preparing-install-operational-decision-manager) documentation for additional information.
+  Get the [entraid-ocp-values.yaml](./entraid-ocp-values.yaml) file and run the command:

   ```shell
   helm install my-odm-release ibm-helm/ibm-odm-prod -f entraid-ocp-values.yaml